Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 6. Open the Form frm_Patients in normal view and try adding a few more records on the Form.

-Tip: If you prefer to test it on different dates in the next few days you may do so rather than changing the dates and trying it now itself.
+Tip: If you prefer to test it on different dates in the next few days, you may do so rather than changing the dates and trying it now.

-You can see that the Sequence number at the end of the CardNo resets to 001 with the current date and subsequent records’ last three digits get incremented automatically.
+You can see that the Sequence number at the end of the CardNo resets to 001 with the current date, and subsequent records’ last three digits will be incremented automatically.

 Displaying the Number Segment Separately

-If you would like to display the sequence number part separate from the date with a dash, (like 20120109-005) we can do that by changing the Input Mask Property of the field, without affecting how it is recorded on the table.
+If you would like to display the sequence number part separately from the date with a dash (like 20120109-005), we can do that by changing the Input Mask Property of the field, without affecting how it is recorded on the table.

 1. Open the frm_Patients in Design View.